 Although the laws of Moses are the focus of this series, the story doesn’t begin with Moses.
 It begins in the Garden of Eden.
 We will start by looking at laws that existed before Moses.

 1. Did sin exist before the law was given through Moses?
-Rom.
-5:13.
+Romans 5:13.
 Since sin implies the existence of a law, does the existence of sin before Moses imply there was a law before Moses?
 Same verse.

-Comment: In verses 12-14, Paul is discussing the time period between Adam and Moses.
+In verses 12-14, Paul is discussing the time period between Adam and Moses.
 Sin entered the world through one man — Adam.
 The penalty of sin is death, and Paul tells us that death entered humanity through Adam.
-All humans, except for Jesus Christ, have sinned (Rom.
-3:23), and death, therefore, has power over everyone.
+All humans, except for Jesus Christ, have sinned (Romans 3:23), and death, therefore, has power over everyone.

 In verse 13, Paul uses the word law in two different senses.
 One law was given through Moses, but before that law code was given, a more fundamental law existed.